Individual Census Records from 1790 to 1950 are maintained by the National Archives and Records Administration, not the U.S. Census Bureau.

 The 1950 census started on April 1, 1950 from What day was the census taken each decade? at the United States Census Bureau.
 The release date for public viewing of the 1950 Federal Census was 12:01 April 1, 2022.
 This is the standard 72 years after the census started collecting data for privacy reasons.

-Indexing the Allen County, Indiana 1950 Census for all 20 townships has begun and is posted as completed by Allen County Genealogical Society of Indiana.
-The official population count for Allen County was 183,722, but we are indexing a few additional names which were not included in the official count.
-Names are uploaded to the website as townships are completed.
+Indexing the Allen County, Indiana 1950 Census for 184,128 names in all 20 townships was completed June 10, 2022 by Allen County Genealogical Society of Indiana volunteers.
+The official population count for Allen County was 183,722, but the index included a few additional names which were not included in the official count.

-- Indexing the Allen County, Indiana 1950 Census for all 20 townships has begun and is posted as completed by Allen County Genealogical Society of Indiana.
-The official population count for Allen County was 183,722, but we are indexing a few additional names which were not included in the official count.
-Names are uploaded to the website as townships are completed.
+- Indexing the Allen County, Indiana 1950 Census for 184,128 names in all 20 townships was completed June 10, 2022 by Allen County Genealogical Society of Indiana volunteers.
+The official population count for Allen County was 183,722, but the index included a few additional names which were not included in the official count.

-- The dedicated government website is https://1950census.archives.gov/ and is already AI, Artificial Intelligence, indexed and searchable by name and location with a tool available to offer corrections to transcription errors.
+released by the U.S. National Archives on April 1, 2022.
+This website provides full access to the 1950 census images, including population schedules, enumeration district maps, and enumeration district descriptions.It is AI, Artificial Intelligence, indexed and searchable by name and location with a tool available to offer corrections to transcription errors.

 - The National Archiveshas a playlist with over 15 videos about the 1950 Census.